@kanaries/ml — Machine Learning LibraryJavaScript · TypeScriptscikit-learn-style · MIT

 Fast numerics

-Typed arrays and WASM-friendly architecture keep memory low and performance high.
+Typed arrays and tight inner loops keep memory low and performance high.

 Docs for every algorithm